CrescentonC/mlscript/README.md

   to the test files, a DiffTest flag `:lhGenOCaml` is needed to be inserted at the first line of the input program.
-Also, a function with name `test<benchmark_name>` accepting exactly one parameter should be defined and called in the top-level of the input program.
+Also, a function with name `test<benchmark_name>` accepting exactly one parameter should be defined and called in the top level of the input program.
 The call to that function should follow the form `test<benchmark_name>(primId(arg))`, where `primId` is needed to ensure that the data produced by `arg`, which is meant to be the unknown input at compile time, will not be fused by Lumberhack.